Antonio-Kim/fullstackopen2022/part5/bloglist-frontend/README.md

 The confirmation dialog for deleting a blog post is easy to implement with the window.confirm function.

 Show the button for deleting a blog post only if the blog post was added by the user.

+## 5.11: Blog list frontend, step 11

+Define PropTypes for one of the components of your application.